kangbw702/Infernape/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Infernape is to …
+The goal of Infernape is to identify and quantify APA events from scRNA-seq data.

 ## Installation